epritchard13/FPGA-DAW/doc/stuff_to_do.md

 * Add a virtual sd card regmap, so that only necessary reg writes are completed?
 * Data and command interrupt-driven SD card driver!
 * Do something about 1-bit SD mode

+## Important things that should be added ASAP:
+* Software cmd/data timeout watchdogs (because I removed the hardware ones)